 Interested in finding some Sequoia tree facts?
 Visit California 2020 armed with great camping knowledge

-Fact #2: Named after an American Civil War general, the General Sherman sequoia tree towers above any visitor at 83.8 meters tall and is the largest-known, living, single stem tree on the planet.
+Fact #2: Your new Sequoia tree facts: named after an American Civil War general, the General Sherman sequoia tree towers above any visitor at 83.8 meters tall and is the largest-known, living, single stem tree on the planet.

 Fact #3: Yosemite’s Half Dome granite rock formation provided the inspiration for the logo of outdoor specialists, North Face.